viveksacademia4git/InternetSecurity/SqlInjection/doc/altoro_mutual/README.md

 We will use make use of the ***POSTMAN*** application to exploit the SQL Injection vulnerability to fetch all the transactions from all the user.

-In order to show all the transaction we can use make of the `UNION` keyword from SQL.
+In order to show the transaction for all users we can use make of the `UNION` keyword from SQL.
 It is responsible for fetching all the records by performing union (as second half of any query) with the same table.
 We are making union of `TRANSACTIONS` table by having two parts of a query by performing the following SQLInjection:
 `https://demo.testfire.net/bank/transaction.jsp?endDate=2019-11-11 23:59:59' UNION SELECT * FROM TRANSACTIONS order by accountid; --`

 Query before SQL Injection the query will look somewhat like this: